Yifei-Liu/academic-kickstart/content/publication/AutoMeasure-AgroGeoinfo-2015/index.md

 publication_types: ["1"]
-publication: "In Proceedings of the 4th International Conference on Agro-Geoinformatics (Agro-geoinformatics), Istanbul, Turkey, 2015.
+publication: "In Proceedings of the 4th International Conference on Agro-Geoinformatics (Agro-geoinformatics), Istanbul, Turkey.
 (Oral)"
 ---